May 3–August 26, 2018

 In a review of the Schinkel Pavillon exhibition in Mousse, Isabella Zamboni writes of Riverboat song: "The video captivates because of its ironic, surreal tones and comic timing, the at times romantic and at times euphoric pop music soundtrack, as well as the perfect technical quality of the ‘adorable’ animations."
 "Again, and more radically," she continues with reference to Real violence, "the viewer is disgusted by the abjection and attracted by its formal, technically complex artificial quality."

 Jordan Wolfson's early animated video Con Leche (2009) was included in the group exhibition AT THIS STAGE at Château Shatto in Los Angeles.

 In this 22-minute video, an army of Diet Coke bottles filled with milk marches through empty city streets and back alleys in Detroit.
 Anthropomorphized through their supple movements and bare feet, they alternately walk with military uniformity, in random formations, and alone, seemingly headed for nowhere in particular.
 A female voice-over adds disparate narratives to the rhythmic movements of the bottles, addressing both lighthearted and serious topics drawn from texts found on the internet.

-Real Violence (2017), a virtual reality work, was included in the 2017 Whitney Biennial.
-In June 2017, First Look: Jordan Wolfson at the New Museum's theater featured the video works Riverboat Song (2017), Raspberry poser (2012), and Animation, masks (2011).
-Wolfson's 2017 solo exhibition at Sadie Coles HQ in London presented Riverboat Song, as well as other new works.
+Real violence (2017), a virtual reality work, was included in the 2017 Whitney Biennial.
+In June 2017, First Look: Jordan Wolfson at the New Museum's theater featured the video works Riverboat song (2017–2018), Raspberry poser (2012), and Animation, masks (2011).
+Wolfson's 2017 solo exhibition at Sadie Coles HQ in London presented Riverboat song, as well as other new works.

 This was the 78th edition of the biennial and the first to be held at the Whitney Museum building on Gansevoort Street in lower Manhattan.